 Share this article:

-As we approach the end of 2019, it is helpful to delve into some of the financial aspects of purchasing equipment for your practice in preparation for the upcoming tax season.
+As we approach the end of the year, it is helpful to delve into some of the financial aspects of purchasing equipment for your practice in preparation for the upcoming tax season.
 Here are a few quick facts about Section 179 qualifying expenses:

 Short answer: Yes, and there are two methods you can use.